Kinga Kozak

-Kinga Kozak (born 15 October 2002) is a Polish professional footballer who plays as an attacking midfielder for Serie A club Napoli and the Poland national team.
+Kinga Maria Kozak (born 15 October 2002) is a Polish professional footballer who plays as an attacking midfielder for Serie A club Napoli and the Poland national team.

 Club career

 Kozak was inspired to play football by watching her older brother Miłosz play.
 She came to notice playing for her primary school team UKS Biskupianka Stara Krobia, and was scouted by Medyk Konin.
 In 2017–18, she was the national top scorer for Medyk at under-16 level, but transferred to GKS Katowice that summer because she wanted to play at first team level in the Ekstraliga.

 She was successful in three years at GKS Katowice, scoring 29 goals in 71 games across all competitions.
 In June 2021, she signed a one-year contract with the national champions Czarni Sosnowiec.
 With Czarni Sosnowiec, she won the Polish Cup and played in the 2021–22 UEFA Women's Champions League first round defeat by Ferencváros.

-In June 2022, Kozak signed for Scottish Premier League club Glasgow City,.
+In June 2022, Kozak signed for Scottish Premier League club Glasgow City.

 After two years abroad, on 22 August 2024 she returned to GKS Katowice on a one-year contract with an option for another year.
 In her first season back in Poland, she scored 10 goals in 18 Ekstraliga appearances, contributing to GKS' second title win.

 On 9 July 2025, Kozak moved to Italian side Napoli.